Kimaniisaac/Kimaniisaac/README.md

 - 👋 Hi, I’m @Kimaniisaac
-- 👀 Interested in large scale industrial tech solutions
+- 👀 Interested in real world tech solutions
-- 🌱 I’m currently learning VCS and Agile
+- 🌱 I’m currently learning more tech
-- 💞️ I’m looking forward to being an active member of the tech community
+- 💞️ I’m looking forward to collaborating and contributing
 - 📫 How to reach me kimani.m.isaac@gmail.com

 <!---